teodorlu/munit/README.md

 ## Future ideas

-I've had dataflow programming with quantities in the back of my head for about ten years.
-Mathcad introduced me to the idea, and [Clerk] and Emmy showed all that was possible within a Clojure REPL. μnit would probably be nicer if it was part of Emmy, but that requires some more work (I think).
+I've had dataflow programming with quantities (numbers with units) in the back of my head for about ten years.
+Mathcad introduced me to the idea, and [Clerk] and Emmy showed that Mathcad's nicities should be within reach within a Clojure REPL.
+In the future, maybe Emmy gets units, and maybe that work can be helped by my work on Munit.

 [Clerk]: https://github.com/nextjournal/clerk

-After using μnit briefly, I also found I wanted tables where columns had units.
+After using Munit briefly, I wanted tables where columns had units.
 Is that possible with [Tablecloth]?
 For units to work, we need to store a unit along with each column, and hook Tablecloth's column operations (+, -, *, /).